 To start, we listen, get to know you, and learn about your goals and acquire a feel for the opportunities and limitations of the site.
 Listening quickly becomes a conversation which leads to questions, then research.
 Ideas start to bubble up.
 Fast iteration begins.
 At this stage, ideas are not good or bad, right or wrong but a way to understand the problem.
 Design is tool, a means to an end, not an end in itself.
-One way to look at the design process is as a series of decisions.
+The design process is like a funnel.
 At first, options are limitless.
-As each decision is made, the range of options narrow.
-The design becomes more focused until eventually only one thing is actually built.
+As each decision is made, the range of options narrow and the design becomes more focused.
+Eventually, from a limitless range of possibilities, one totally unique project is built.
 Our job is to make it easy for you to make good decisions about the essential elements all along the way.
 To do that, we distill ideas and solutions and put them in context with your goals and an overall design vision.

 Throughout the process, the touchstone questions are always rooted in "what is essential?"
 What essential building blocks will make a qualitative difference in attaining your goals for the project?
 What essential building blocks will maximize its functional use, beauty and enjoyment?
 What essential limitations cannot be ignored?
-These basic questions may seem obvious, but it is dangerously easy to be distracted by the non-essential.
+These basic questions may seem obvious, but it is very easy to be distracted from them.
 Being aware of this, we make the question "is it essential?" a litmus test at every stage and scale of the process.

 Getting Started: Predesign / Concept Phase